Super-Protocol/docs/docs/marketplace/orders/order-builder/index.md

 For orders using tunnels, the engine settings will include the **Tunnels** tab with **Domain Settings**:

-- **Temporary Domain** uses pre-configured settings to create a domain on superprotocol.io with a generic name, for example, [mund-avys-kefs.superprotocol.io](https://mund-avys-kefs.superprotocol.io/).
+- **Temporary Domain** uses pre-configured settings to create a domain on `superprotocol.io` with a randomly generated name, for example, `mund-avys-kefs.superprotocol.io`.
 It is the recommended option that does not require additional setup.
 - **Manual Configuration** will allow advanced users to host a model on a custom domain.
 This feature is not yet available in the current version of the Marketplace.

 ## Compute